 I originally shared this recipe on October 3, 2012.
-I have updated the images and some of the text today.
+I have refreshed the following information to share it with you today.

 This recipe relies mostly on the natural sweetness of onions to give it the sweet flavor of a traditional sloppy joe.
 There is no refined sugar, and no ketchup added to the meat at all.
 The only added sugar comes in the form of one tablespoon pure maple syrup which is a healthier choice and better for the environment than some other added sugars.